 - Responsive: Visitors might find your website using their phone, computer, or tablet.
 Your site needs to be responsive.
 Over 50% of small law firms have a website, but only 25% of those are optimized for mobile devices.

 - Make every page on your website count.
-Many people make the mistake of designing one call to action and sticking it on all of their pages.
-Instead customize the messanging and calls to action for each practice area.
+Many people make the mistake of designing one call to action and sticking it on all their pages.
+Instead, customize the messaging and calls to action for each practice area.

 - Be Secure: Your website should have an SSL Certificate (if not, potential clients might see a browser error in Chrome)

 - Yoast SEO Plugin: I hate having too many plugins, but Yoast SEO will get you started in the right direction.
 Rank Math is also a good plugin.

 - Google Analytics Installed w/ Goal Tracking Setup: You need to be able to track your traffic and conversions

 - Use Call Tracking: You can sign up for CallRail and track all calls from Google My Business, your website, billboards, etc.

 - Have Dedicated or Fast Hosting: Fast, dedicated website hosting.

 - No Bulky Framework or Themes: A big SEO killer I see is bulky slow-loading themes.
 They seem easy to edit but hurt you in the long run.

 - Proper Site Structure: Ensure you use a proper site and navigation structure.